Solicitors specialising in Negligence Claims against the NHS

 NHS Complaints and NHS Compensation

-Claims made against the NHS for negligent care are always handled by the NHS Litigation Authority, and we are very familiar with their processes.
+Claims made against the NHS for negligent care are always handled by NHS Resolution.
+We and the specialist legal firms we work with are very familiar with their processes.
 The NHS estimates that 98% of claims are settled out of court, meaning you are highly unlikely to have the stress of a court case.

 If you feel you have received inadequate treatment but there are no grounds to claim for negligence, we will be able to advise on making a formal complaint to the NHS.